-2.5.2 Writing your own backend
+2.6.2 Writing your own backend

-Each backend component is a single Python class inherited from Backend or DistributedBackend and using one or all of Queue, Metadata and States.
+Each backend component is a single Python class inherited from DistributedBackend and using one or all of Queue, Metadata, States and DomainMetadata.

 FrontierManager will communicate with active backend through the methods described below.